SceneAK/gonzsale-kartul/docs/backend_doc.md

 - The normal checkAuthToken returns the ID or an error.
 Used for Logins and such
 ### User
 - Schema's regex allows passwords and names to have chinese japanese characters, cause why the heck not?
+#### User.FindOne literal where
+- For some reason, one random time, User.findOne consistently ignores the where clause and returns the first row of the users table.
+Setting where { email: 'name@domain.com'} directly didn't even work.
+Only using where literals worked.

 ### Store
 - As per the schema, storeData expects name, description, bankAccount, bankName.
 Files expects imageFile, qrImageFile.